© 2005, 2014 The Eternal Church of God ®

 The unsettling truth is that the origin of this "Christian" icon is rooted in pagan religions diametrically opposed to the faith proclaimed in the pages of the Bible.
-As the images on the following pages demonstrate, historically the cross has reflected the symbolic beliefs of the druids, philosophers, mystery religions, occult religions, dragon cults, and even the third Reich.
+As the images on the following pages demonstrate, historically the cross has reflected the symbolic beliefs of the druids, philosophers, mystery religions, the occult, and even the third Reich.
 The question then arises: Should a Christian revere the cross or even wear one?

-Some might reason that the cross’s ancient heritage as a pagan symbol doesn’t really matter because Jesus died on a cross, thereby making the cross a legitimate Christian symbol.
-But was it really a cross on which Jesus was crucified?
+Some might reason that the cross’s ancient heritage as a pagan symbol doesn’t really matter because Christ died on a cross, thereby making the cross a legitimate Christian symbol.
+But was it really a cross on which the Savior was crucified?

-The linguistic evidence from the Bible suggests that Jesus was crucified not on a cross, but on an upright stake, or post.
-The original word that the King James translators rendered as "cross" is the Greek word "stauros."
-Found 28 times in the New Testament, the word "cross" in every single case is the Greek word "stauros."
-In Strong's Dictionary of the Greek language, the word is defined as "an upright post or stake."
+The linguistic evidence from the Bible suggests that Christ was not crucified a cross, but on an upright stake or post.
+The original word that the King James translators rendered as “cross” is the Greek word stauros.
+Found 28 times in the New Testament, the word “cross” in every single case is the Greek word stauros.
+In Strong's Exhaustive Concordance of the Bible, the Greek word is defined as “a stake or post (as set upright)” (G4716).

-This linguistic fact has led many Biblical historians to believe that Jesus was actually crucified, not on a cross, but rather on a single beam or stake.
+This has led many biblical historians to believe that Christ was actually crucified on a single beam or stake.
 Consider the conclusions of three respected works:

 The International Standard Bible Encyclopedia